 This post may contain affiliate links.

 Have you been following along with the Harry Potter STEM series this week?
 Today’s project is a Harry Potter Crystal Ball Dry Ice Experiment!
+This experiment is also called a dry ice bubble.

 These kids had so much fun, as you can see!
 They wanted to get all dressed up in Harry-Potter themed costumes for the experiments.